ezrasingh/acpi-event-manager/README.md

 To prevent test from actually modifying system files, I replicated the filesystem needed to run unit test in the `fixtures/` directory.
 There is also a mock `config.toml` for validating the config parser.

 In order to run the entire test suite you must use a single thread.
-This is becuase `Rust` will by default run tests in parallel which creates a race-condition for files in the `fixtures/` directory.
+This is becuase `Rust` will by default run tests in parallel, which creates a race-condition for files in the `fixtures/` directory.

 ```shell
 # use